 Protecting Disabled People From Discrimination

-The Disability Discrimination Act 1995 (DDA), introduced in the UK to stop the discrimination that many disabled people were facing.
-The act meant that disabled people had new rights of access to goods, services, education, employment, transport, and accommodation.
+The Disability Discrimination Act 1995 (DDA), was introduced in the UK to stop the discrimination that many disabled people were facing.
+The act meant that disabled people had new rights of access.
+For things such as: goods, services, education, employment, transport, and accommodation.
 As the act developed, more rules were introduced.
-Since 1996 it has been unlawful for organisations that provide a service to the public to treat disabled people less favourably than other people because of their disability.
+Since 1996 it has been unlawful for organisations – that provide a service to the public – to treat disabled people less favourably than other people because of their disability.
 From October 1st 1999, it has become a legal requirement for service providers to ensure they can make reasonable adjustments for disabled people.
 This could range from providing extra help for disabled people to access the services, or making changes to the way they provide the services.
 This is where our Oxford Dipper swimming pool hoist comes in.

 The Oxford Dipper Swimming Pool Hoist